malieknews/newsletter/README.md

 ### How We Created This Example

-To get started with Docusaurus on Vercel, you can use the [Docusaurus CLI](https://v2.docusaurus.io/docs/installation#scaffold-project-website) to initialize the project:
+To get started with Abt News on Blogging , you can use the [Docusaurus CLI](https://v2.docusaurus.io/docs/installation#scaffold-project-website) to initialize the project:

 ```shell
 npx create-docusaurus@latest my-website classic